Wanna get rid of cable & still watch TV? SAVE money cutting the cord with cable & watch TV for FREE or CHEAP with these alternatives to cable!

 Best Free Streaming Channels

 There are so, so many free streaming channels available.
 You could honestly have an endless supply of tv and movies to watch using just free streaming apps.

 Those streaming services make money by showing ads, just like local and cable tv.

 Peacock, Roku TV, LoCast, PBS, PBSKids, SlingTV, HGTV, FreeVee, Disney, and Nickelodeon are some of our favorite free streaming apps.

 Free streaming apps offer a limited amount of the shows that are usually shown on those channels.
 So, you might have 4 episodes of a bunch of their shows on the free version of those apps.

 YouTube is also free.
-Younger kids, teens, and adults love watching their favorite youtubers as much regular tv.
+Younger kids, teens, and adults love watching their favorite youtubers as much iI like watching regular tv.

 Most of the free apps also have a monthly paid version that unlocks a lot more episodes and shows.
 Generally the fees are pretty low.
 Mostly around $5 per month for a single channel, like PBS Kids or NickHits.

 With so many free options plus a plug in local TV indoor antenna you could completely get rid of cable and still have tons of tv shows and movies available.